 Frank “James” Sottile (sah-tilly) became the sole owner of the Isle of Palms in 1914, notwithstanding a few private lots, in a $25,000 deal with the Long Island Improvement and Construction Company.
 Sottile was president of the Charleston-Isle of Palms Traction Company, which formed in 1913 out of a consolidated successor to the Charleston and Seashore Railroad Company.
 Three years later, the Hotel Seashore burned to the ground in a mysterious early-morning fire.
 The pavilion and amusements went unharmed, but the pavilion caught fire in the 1920s.
-It was rebuilt as a two-story structure with a dance floor, and as seen in the postcard below, festivities there continued well into the 1950s.
+It was rebuilt as a two-story structure with a dance floor, as seen in the postcard below.
+Festivities there continued well into the 1950s.

-This new bridge replaced the Pitt Street Bridge and connected Mount Pleasant to Sullivan’s Island, making travel to both of the barrier islands more feasible.
+In 1946 this new bridge replaced the Pitt Street Bridge and connected Mount Pleasant to Sullivan’s Island, making travel to both of the barrier islands more feasible.
 Funded by taxpayers, the bridge served as a boon for his budding enterprise, and Long eventually became the largest landowner in Charleston County.
 Today, Long’s Beach Company continues to be a powerful force in property acquisition and management, and it is now run by Long’s grandson, John Darby.